genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 ```

 :::info
-Only items _missing_ from the `requiredRegistrations` is an issue.
+Only items _missing_ from the `requiredRegistrations` are an issue.
 If there are items in the `currentRegistrations` that are not in `requiredRegistrations`, this is *not* an issue - because these will simply be unused registrations.
 :::

 :::warning